Looking Down on Other People: Another View

 (Please share these posts!
 Just hit the “share” button, below.
 You can access my Twitter posts through the button in the top menu, above.
 In addition, after hitting the Facebook button at the top, if you “Like” my page, you will get my “Wall” posts on your Facebook news-feed.
 I have been posting on Facebook first.
 Then, after getting feedback, I usually revise and expand the post and post in on this blog.)

-2 Responses to “Looking Down on Other People: Another View”
+2 thoughts on “Looking Down on Other People: Another View”

 I have observed that whenever I need to go into a huge discount store, with the bright fluorescent lights and all the stuff and what looks like, sometimes, desperate people, I will become very uncomfortable before I go in.
 Finally figured out that I was uncomfortable because I felt overwhelmed, separate and judgmental in those kinds of stores.
 No one was doing anything to me, most of the time,but I was running around in my own head making judgments based upon very superficial information: I was irritating myself.
 And, that sitting in judgment separated me from the human race; some smarter than me, some not as smart, some better looking , some not as, some fat, some skinny etc. and I was left feeling lonely and despairing and separate – with a grouchy look on my face and wanting to eat something sweet and disgusting.